Agamennon/redux-tiny-router/README.md

 for those, `path` it's the url minus the query string  `?name=gui` in this example, `paths` is an array with all individual elements and `query` holds the query string turned into a object.

-You are free to use any of those to decide what component you will render in your app, so this brings the "controlling" back to your app.
+You are free to use any of those to decide what component you will render, so this brings the "controlling" back to your app.